banner scheduled tasks on pi -- Erik Mclean / Unsplash / ThomasDyan / RaspberryTips

 => will run at every boot

-To give you an example, here are some crons I have scheduled on my Pi Zero to control the lights at home:
+To give you an example, here are crons I’ve scheduled on my Pi Zero to control lights at home:

-At the end of the article, we will learn how to debug a cron that does not start or doesn’t start at the time you have planned.
+Later in this article, you’ll learn how to debug a cron that doesn’t start at the time you’ve planned.
 But it may be easier to save the displayed messages or script errors in a file.

 To do this, you must add one of these options in the crontab:

-But this option will erase the file at each run.
+But the problem is that this option will overwrite the file on each run.

-3. Now if you want to log errors in another file you have to add this:
+3. Now if you also want to log errors, you can write them to another file by adding this:

-4. And finally, if you want to save errors and then display them in the same file, you can do this: @reboot /home/pi/backup.sh > /home/pi/log_backup.txt 2>&1
+4. And finally, if you’d rather save and display errors in the same file, do this:

-You should be beginning to understand the little tricks by now, but unfortunately in IT things rarely happen as expected.
-I will give you some tips to fix the errors with the crons on your Raspberry Pi.
+You should be beginning to understand scheduling tasks on Linux by now, but unfortunately in IT, things rarely go as planned.
+Let me give you some tips to fix errors with cron jobs on Raspberry Pi.

-A common mistake in creating crons is to forget to consider the privileges of the user who will start the cron.
+A common mistake in scheduling tasks is to forget to consider the privileges of the user who will start the cron.

 For example, this cron in the default user of the Raspberry will not work: